IQ Archive

 February 18, 2026

 Nature vs. Nurture: Is Intelligence Inherited or Learned?
-The Definitive Answer
+The Definitive Scientific Answer

-The ultimate debate in psychology: Is your IQ written in your DNA, or is it a product of your environment?
-We explore Twin Studies, the Wilson Effect, and the new science of Epigenetics.
+The ultimate psychological debate: Is your entire IQ physically written into your DNA at birth, or is it purely a product of your environment?
+We explore massive Twin Studies, the Wilson Effect, and Epigenetics.

 Read More →